Real Estate Law

 Many of our clients reside in other states and are buying or selling vacation property in Arizona.
 They’re uncertain when told by real estate salespeople that they won’t need an attorney for their Arizona real estate transaction.
 It IS common practice in Arizona for the realtor to draft the purchase contract and for the title company to perform the title search, issue a policy of title insurance, and prepare and record title instruments.

-This is the custom, but it is not the best practice.
+While this is the custom, but it is not the best practice.
 The most important document in a real estate transaction is the purchase contract.
 Is it reasonable to delegate the responsibility of preparing a contract for one of the most important—and costly—purchases of your life to a lay person whose only education on the topic is a six-hour class?

 As long as a transaction proceeds smoothly, few people pay attention to the contract.
 But when problems develop, will the contract protect you and provide remedies?
-It pays to have an experienced Phoenix, Arizona real estate attorney prepare or review your purchase contract.
+It pays to have an experienced real estate attorney prepare or review your purchase contract.

 - An attorney will educate you on your rights and options so you can take appropriate steps to investigate your proposed transaction, such as when a property is sold “as is”, or there is a question of ownership and adverse possession.